 We don’t overbreed.

 There are currently two accepted schools of thought among reproductive veterinarians about when to breed, how long to breed, and how many litters are best for the breeding dam.
 The first, which is the most traditional, states that a breeder should wait until the dam is 2 years old, has had at least two heats, and to only breed every other heat until the dam is about 6-8 years old – producing 4-5 litters in a lifetime.
-The other, the more recent and quickly becoming popular among reproductive veterinarians and breeders alike, is called back to back breeding.
+The other, the more recent and quickly becoming popular among reproductive veterinarians and breeders alike, is called back-to-back breeding.
 This is where you breed young (after they are One Year of age), and breed consecutive heats until the dog is ‘done’ – retiring the dog early – still producing 4-5 litters in the dog’s lifetime.
+We strive to be the most ethical breeder possible, and that means using science and technology to be progressive.

-We do not rehome our retired dogs unless it benefits them.
-Some dogs want a one-on-one lifestyle with their owners, while others relish the busy, loud pack life we have created.
-For those dogs, we just want the very best, and if we think the transition will be handled well, we give it a try.
-We have a limit on how many dogs we can handle in our household – and that number consists of half-retired pets – which means our breeding program will always remain small and personal.
+Some Brittanys want a one-on-one lifestyle with their owners, while others relish the busy, loud pack life we have created.
+For those dogs, we consider having them retire with an established home.
+We just want the very best for our dogs, and if we think the transition will be handled well, we give it a try.
+We have a limit on how many dogs we can handle in our household.
+Retiring our Brittanys allows us to continue doing what we love, giving our dogs the VERY BEST life possible and keeping our breeding program small and personable.

 Why do we rehome some of our retired dogs?